consolidation/robo/docs/tasks/Development.md

      })->run();
 ```

-By default this task generates a documentation for each public method of a class.
+By default this task generates a documentation for each public method of a class, interface or trait.
 It combines method signature with a docblock.
 Both can be post-processed.

 ``` php